 What the delay may do for insurers that have already kicked off projects is give them a chance to take advantage of this unique opportunity to invest, not only in compliance, but in a more holistic, modern accounting approach.
 Benefits like additional financial reporting capabilities, enhanced management information and business intelligence can help future-proof finance architectures and unlock business insights.

-Aptitude has live IFRS 17 projects taking place over 3 continents and the momentum and pace of progress will not slow down with this news.
+Aptitude has live IFRS 17 projects taking place over 3 continents and we have no expectation that the momentum and pace of progress will slow down with this news.
 Instead the additional time will enable some insurers to install the robust, automated operational accounting processes that IFRS 17 requires while ensuring the fully digitized financial system used to transform insurers finance functions and the businesses they serve.

 Interested in reading more?